soraasher/soraasher/README.md

 .

-     ‘ i may know a lot of people but honey i'm a loner ★
+     ‘ i wanted to include everyone who deserves to be known .